 Pastors should work with their local funeral director to make sure they are apprised of parish guidelines.
 Presently, when a parish enters phase one, they may begin to celebrate funerals with the same restrictions on daily Masses as found in the phase one guidelines.
 Pastors may wish to consider celebrating 'family only' funerals when there are family members traveling to the funeral from outside the community in order to mitigate the chances of intercommunity spread.
-Visitations are not permitted on Church property in phase one and until further notice.
-Likewise, funeral luncheons may not be served on Church property during phase one and until further notice.
-Social distancing must be observed during the funeral.
-All guests, especially any from out of town, are strongly urged to wear masks.
+All unvaccinated guests are strongly encouraged to wear masks.
 Parishes may consider establishing 'seating zones' separating family from local guests.
-Family units are to be seated 6 feet apart, following the parish's social distancing seating plan.
+Family units should to be seated 6 feet apart, following the parish's social distancing seating plan when appropriate.
 Due to the risk of cross contamination, any sharing/eulogy should be done at from a place other than the ambo.
 Pastors are encouraged to be upfront with families about the limitations early in the planning process.
 If a parish presently in phase one is forced to 'pull back' from the celebration of daily Mass, the pastor may proceed with an already planned funeral with only family in attendance and strict social distancing observed.